Handling Common Objections to Addiction Treatment During Intervention

 Coming From a Place of Love

 As discussed in the video above, the most important part of an intervention is to remind your loved ones that you are all there because you love them.
 You will be there to love them through every step of the treatment process.
 In many interventions, the person with the addiction feels cornered, judged, and ashamed.
 This can be very isolating for the person and cause them to cut out their loved ones and succumb to the urge to binge or use.
-Of course, the is the opposite of the intended effect of an intervention.
+Of course, this is the opposite of the intended effect of an intervention.

 Remind your loved one that the people in the room are there to support and help them.
-You can also include that their actions have hurt the people who love them.
+You can also include that their actions have hurt those who love them.
 This isn’t done to shame them.
 Instead, this is a helpful response to the “I don’t need treatment” mindset.
 Since, of course, no one wants to hurt the people they love.

 By going into an intervention with a plan in place and some prepared answers for questions your loved one might have, you can go into it feeling ready to respond to any objections that might come up.
 Remember, it is common and even expected for your loved one to react with anger or sadness to an intervention.
-Still, it is necessary to get past this stage to accept the changes they need to make and move forward with recovery.
+Still, it is necessary to get past this stage to accept the changes they must make and move forward with recovery.
 More than anything, remind them that they deserve a better life.
 And remind them that you and their other loved ones will be there to love them through it.

 Be Prepared for the Objections to Addiction Treatment With Help from Clear Life Recovery